UCL-EO/geog0111/docs/041_GDAL_timeseries.md

 ## A year of data

-A convenient feature of `Modis.get_modis` is that we can use wildcards for specifying dates.

-So, to get a year of LAI data for Luxembourg, we can specify `doys = "*"`.
+To get a year of LAI data for Luxembourg, we can specify `doys = [i for i in range(1,366,4)]`.
 Note that we could have chosen any location, but we select a small country to make the running more feasible in a practical session.

 If the data are already downloaded into the local cache, it should not take too long to form the time series.
 It will need to generate the VRT files for how every many files and tile you have requested, so that may take some tens of minutes, even if the HDF files are already generated.